wangyu09/exkaldi/README.md

 < Parameters >

-`faliFile` _kaldi alignment file path_
+`aliFile` _kaldi alignment file path_
-`HmmGmm`   _HmmGmm model path_
+`hmm`   _HMM file path_
-`returnPhoneme`   _if True, return phoneme id, or return pdf id, default = False_
+`returnPhoneme`   _if True, return phoneme IDs, or return pdf IDs, default = False_

+### analyze_counts(aliFile,outFile,_**other parameters_)

+< function description >

+Get statistical information of pdf IDs or phoneme IDs from ali file.

+< Parameters >

+`aliFile` _Kaldi alignment file path_
+`outFile` _outFile path_
+`countPhone`   _if True, count statistical value of phoneme IDs, or count pdf IDs, default = False_ `hmm` _if None, find HMM file automatically, default = None_ `dim` _if None, compute dimension automatically, default = None_

 ### decompress(data)

 < function description >

-Decompress data.
+Decompress feature data.
 Feat are expected KaldiArk object whose data type is "CM", that is kaldi compressed ark data.
 Return a KaldiArk object.
+This function is a cover of kaldi-io-for-python tools.
+For more information about it, please access to https://github.com/vesis84/kaldi-io-for-python/blob/master/kaldi_io/kaldi_io.py

 < Parameters >

 `data` _the binary data of kaldi compressed feature_

-### load(filePath,_**other parameters_)
+### load(fileName,_**other parameters_)

 < function description >

-Load kaldi ark feat file, kaldi scp feat file, KaldiArk file, or KaldiDict file.
+Load Kaldi ark feat file, Kaldi scp feat file, KaldiArk ark file, or KaldiDict npy file.
 Return KaldiArk or KaldiDict object.

 < Parameters >

 `filePath` _file path with a suffix '.ark' or '.scp' or '.npy'_ `useSuffix`  _when file has another suffix, you can declare it, default = None_

-### decode_lattice(AmP,HmmGmm,Hclg,Lexicon,_**other parameters_)
+### decode_lattice(amp,hmm,hclg,wordSymbol,_**other parameters_)

 < function description >

 Decode by generating lattice from acoustic probability.
-Return KaldiLattice object or file path if <asFile> is True.
+Return a KaldiLattice object or file path if < outFile > is not None.
 We provide some usual options, but if you want use more, set < config > = your-configure.
 Note that if you do this, these usual configures we provided will be ignored.
 You can use ExKaldi.check_config('decode-lattice') function to get configure information you could set.
 Also run shell command "latgen-faster-mapped" to look their meaning.

 < Parameters >

-`AmP` _acoustic model loglike probability, KaldiArk object_
+`amp` _acoustic model log-like probability, it should be a KaldiArk object_
-`HmmGmm`   _HmmGmm file path_
+`hmm`   _HMM file path_
-`Hclg`   _Hclg file path_
+`hclg`   _HCLG file path_
-`Lexicon`   _word symbol file path_
+`wordSymbol`   _word-to-int-ID file path_
 `minActive`   _minimum active, default=200_
 `maxMem`   _maximum memory, default=50000000_
 `maxActive`   _maximum active, default=7000_
-`beam`   _beam, default=13_
+`beam`   _beam, default=10_
 `latBeam`   _lattice beam, default=8_
-`Acwt`   _acoustic model weight, default=1_
+`acwt`   _acoustic model weight, default=1_
 `config`   _another configure setting method_
 `maxThreads`   _the numbers of decode thread, default=1_
-`asFile`   _if True or file name, save result as file and return file path, or return KaldiLattice object, default = False_
+`outFile`   _if it is a file name, save result as file and return file path, or return KaldiLattice object, default = False_

 ### run_shell_cmd(cmd,_**other parameters_)